dward2/setup_verification/README.md

 Students in BME 547 may use this repository as a test to make sure that they have successfully set-up their local git and Python.

-1. Open up a Git Bash, command window, or terminal window (will be called CLI, command line interface, in further instructions).
-2. Navigate to a location where you would like to store your repositories for this course.
-3. Open up GitHub repository at <https://github.com/dward2/setup_verification>
+1. Open up GitHub repository at <https://github.com/dward2/setup_verification>
-4. Click on the green "Clone or download" button.
+2. Click on the green "Clone or download" button.
-5. Make sure the pop-up box says "Clone with HTTPS."
+3. Make sure the pop-up box says "Clone with HTTPS."
 If it doesn't, click on the "Use HTTPS" link so that it does.
-6. Copy the URL from the pop-up box.
+4. Copy the URL from the pop-up box.
 It should look something like:
 `https://github.com/dward2/setup_verification.git`.
+5. Open up a Git Bash, command window, or terminal window (will be called CLI, command line interface, in further instructions).
+6. Navigate, using the `cd` command, to a location where you would like to store your repositories for this course.
 7. Back on your CLI, type `git clone <URL>` where `<URL>` is the URL copied from above.
 Note, do not include the `<>`.
 Hit return.
 8. A new folder called `setup_verification` should have been created.
 Move into